-We respect our communities and stat of all cultures.
+We respect our communities and staff

 We respect elders past, present and emerging for they hold the memories, the traditions, the culture and hopes of Indigenous Australia.

 We acknowledge that Aboriginal culture is a living culture and that Aboriginal people continue to live in spiritual and sacred relationship with country.